conveyal/JavaStyle/README.md

 Most of our Java projects use the Maven build and dependency management system.
 We do not use the `maven-release` plugin to perform releases.
 That plugin requires only non-SNAPSHOT dependencies.
 Also, we don't want to perform releases from our local machines and prefer to let Travis CI do them.
 It provides a consistent build environment and there is no risk of stray local commits getting into a release.

 However, our manual release process closely mimics what `maven-release` does.
-Releases must be tagged with git *annotated* commits, not *lightweight* commits.
-This is because `git describe` references the last annotated commit, and we use git describe as a way of specifying and identifying analyst woker versions.
+Releases must be tagged with git *annotated* tags, not *lightweight* tags.
+This is because `git describe` references the last annotated tag, and we use git describe as a way of specifying and identifying analyst woker versions.
 For the R5 project, these annotated tags should systematically begin with the letter v because this is how our scripts recognize shaded JARs named with git describe output as opposed to un-shaded maven artifact JARs.
 For OpenTripPlanner, these tags should be of the form `otp-1.1.0`.

 Here is the typical release process:
 ```